celo-org/docs/docs/developer/fee-currency.md

 Example: If the user has 10 USDC and is trying to transfer the entire 10 USDC and chooses to use USDC as the currency to pay for gas, the user shouldn't be allowed to transfer the entire 10 USDC as a small portion has to be used for gas fees.

-The following code snippet calculates the transaction fee (in USDC) for a send type transaction.
+The following code snippet calculates the transaction fee (in USDC) for a USDC transfer transaction.

 Feel free to modify to support the currency of your choice.